 To make it easier to grasp the devastation and loss experienced by those of us in the mold and chemical avoidance community, I’ll get real for a moment and bluntly share some of my own experiences and a bit about what happened to me.

 I started as a healthy woman in my early twenties.
 At the time and for years before becoming sick, I exercised several times a week, practiced intermittent fasting, ate a healthy diet rich in plant-based and nutrient-dense foods.
 I worked full-time and had hobbies I enjoyed.
-I gave educational wellness talks several times a year and handcrafted herbal products including several dozen organic tea blends, salves, tinctures, beauty products, and herbal baths.
+I gave educational wellness talks several times a year and handcrafted herbal products including several dozen organic tea blends, salves, tinctures, beauty products, and other herbal remedies.
 I had the energy to go to the beach, go shopping, play with our kids, cook, read one to two books each week, travel nationally and internationally, and volunteer at my local church.

 So what happened?
 Well, at the prime of life I decided to switch jobs and do something more meaningful with my 9-5.
 I started a new and fulfilling job in an old building.
 What was unbeknownst to me was that the building had a history of water intrusion and mold issues.
 Another problem was that the walls around my desk area were being remodeled.
 I would arrive from lunch and find my desk covered in construction dust.

 Within the first year of working in that building, I started having all sorts of symptoms, and each year my health got worse and worse until I could barely drive our kids to school and walk up to my office without struggling to breathe.
 I experienced pain all over my body, light and sound sensitivity, chemical intolerance, low blood pressure, cardiovascular issues, extreme fatigue, repeated respiratory infections, ear infections, vertigo, bleeding scalp, itchy skin, eye issues, and a bunch of symptoms too long to list.